Inner-Redneck

 pop a squirrel (eating my corn) at 85 yards.

-That evening, Tim and I split up to cover more area.
+That evening, Tim and I split up to

 The sun was bright, just like last week before sunset.